skyflowapi/skyflow-android/README.md

     {
       "records":[
         {
-          token: "string",                 // token for the record to be fetched
+          "token": "string",                 // token for the record to be fetched }
-          redaction: Skyflow.RedactionType    //redaction to be applied to retrieved data }
       ]
     }